 2. A 1-hour chart will open by default so click M1 at the top of your chart to get 1 minute candlesticks.
 NOTE: To get the most 1-minute candlesticks on your chart, click on the chart then press and hold down the "Home" key on your keyboard.
 You should be able to load 2-3 months of 1-minute data, depending on your broker.
 In Step #15 below, I'll show you how to download up to 10 years of 1 minute data.

 4. In the Common tab, use these settings for both Live Trading and Back-Testing.

 6. Optional: You can save these settings by clicking SAVE in the previous step.
 The window below will appear.
 Name the settings based on the size Renko bars and whether it's for Backtesting or Live Trading.
 You can see in my screenshot below that I have settings for many different sized bars.
 Some are for back-testing and I normally enable Tails for live trading.
 Saving these settings makes it quick & easy to load the appropriate settings in the future.

 After your settings are saved, click OK on the previous window to build your Renko chart.

-NOTE: To back-test a Renko chart, you should disconnect from the internet immediately after opening your offline Renko chart.
-Otherwise, the software will begin to update the candlesticks and convert your Renko bars to standard candlesticks.
-This is because Renko charts for back-testing run on supported time frames and the MT4 platform doesn't know the difference between a Renko Chart and a candlestick chart.
+NOTE: You should consider disconnecting your PC from the internet immediately after opening your offline Renko chart for backtesting.
+Otherwise, MT4 could begin to update the data and convert your Renko bars to standard candlesticks.
+This is because Renko charts for backtesting run on supported time frames and the MT4 platform doesn't know the difference between a Renko Chart and a candlestick chart when they use the same time frame.
 It identifies the renko bars as errors in the price feed and attempts to correct them.